HildoBijl/stepwise/packages/physics-core/src/PrecisionNumber/README.md

-# Float
+# PrecisionNumber

-The `Float` class represents a numerical quantity having a specific accuracy.
+The `PrecisionNumber` class represents a numerical quantity having a specific accuracy.
 It distinguishes `3.1` from `3.14159` from `314159 * 10^(-5)`.

 ## Creation

-Setting up a new `Float` object can be done in various ways.
+Setting up a new `PrecisionNumber` object can be done in various ways.

 ```
-import { asFloat, Float } from '@step-wise/physics-core'
+import { asPrecisionNumber, PrecisionNumber } from '@step-wise/physics-core'
-const c = new Float('2.99792458 * 10^8') // String, constructor
+const c = new PrecisionNumber('2.99792458 * 10^8') // String, constructor
-const h = asFloat('6.62607015 * 10^-34') // String, function
+const h = asPrecisionNumber('6.62607015 * 10^-34') // String, function
-const k = new Float({ number: 1.380649, significantDigits: 7, power: -23 }) // Object, constructor
+const k = new PrecisionNumber({ number: 1.380649, significantDigits: 7, power: -23 }) // Object, constructor
-const N = asFloat({ number: 602214076, significantDigits: 8, power: 23 }) // Object, function
+const N = asPrecisionNumber({ number: 602214076, significantDigits: 8, power: 23 }) // Object, function
-const R = asFloat({ number: 8.314462618, significantDigits: 10 }) // Note: power is optional, the other attributes are not
+const R = asPrecisionNumber({ number: 8.314462618, significantDigits: 10 }) // Note: power is optional, the other attributes are not
 ```

-The resulting `Float` object has a variety of properties and methods.
+The resulting `PrecisionNumber` object has a variety of properties and methods.

 ## Display

-Common ways to display a `Float` are:
+Common ways to display a `PrecisionNumber` are:

 ```
 console.log(c.str) // String representation